Georgia Council on Developmental Disabilities

-Through the WCD and WCM, we have and are working with community builders throughout Georgia - including in Athens, Augusta, Comer, Fort Gaines, LaGrange, Tifton, and Warner Robins - by providing funding, training, facilitation, and mentoring in support of their efforts to assist in the creation of welcoming communities.
+Through the WCD and WCM, we worked with community builders throughout Georgia - including in Athens, Augusta, Comer, Fort Gaines, LaGrange, Tifton, and Warner Robins - by providing funding, training, facilitation, and mentoring in support of their efforts to assist in the creation of welcoming communities.

 Have Questions?
 Want to participate, partner or support?
 Contact Us!

 In celebration of a 10 year anniversary, and in an effort to further grow their program and build capacity among graduates, Global Village Project (GVP), a school for refugee girls in Clarkston, GA contacted Global Ubuntu to help them create and develop an Alumnae Advisory Council.

 "The Alumnae Advisory Council (AAC) can create mutually beneficial partnerships between Global Village Project (GVP), its alumnae, leadership, and wider community of stakeholders and powerful connections to promote the mission and promise of GVP.”